 There are some perfectly good reasons for switching but doing it “to change your luck” isn’t one of them.
 The cards on a video poker machine are selected randomly.
-The cards don’t know (and don’t care) whether you are on a cold (or hot) steak.
+The cards don’t know (and don’t care) whether you are on a cold (or hot) streak.
 Therefore, from a strictly mathematical viewpoint, changing machines from a game you are currently playing to another machine to play the same game with the same pay table isn’t a guarantee that your luck will change.
-You will get most likely, different results in the short term on your new machine but you don’t know beforehand whether it will better or worse.
+You will most likely get different results in the short term on your new machine, but you don’t know beforehand whether it will better or worse.

 However, there are some other reasons why you might consider switching machines.
 These include a “sticking” button on the machine, a blurry screen, cold air blowing on you from an overhead air conditioner vent, smoke being blown in your direction from a smoker, or having an “overly chatty” player next to you.
 However, the bottom line is this: If the expected return (ER) for the game you are playing on machine A is the same as machine B, from a mathematical viewpoint, it doesn’t make any difference which machine you play.

-1. When a player is sure he will do better after changing machines, they really have no data to compare with simply because they can’t clone themselves and continue playing on the first machine, and then compare the results with the second machine.
+1. When a player is sure he will do better after changing machines, he really has no data to compare with simply because he can’t clone himself and continue playing on the first machine, and then compare the results with the second machine.

 3. Toss in Hindsight Bias, which is the tendency to see past events as more predictable than they really were, and you have a nearly complete picture of why players, in retrospect, believe changing machines is anything other than a waste of time.